PmagPy/PmagPy-docs/_sources/installation/linux_pip.md

-# OSX pip install
+# Linux pip install

-These are the install instructions for OSX/pip.
+These are the install instructions for Linux/pip.

 ## Install Python